Resilient

 AI Resilience Report forRehabilitation Counselors

-Rehabilitation Counselors are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.
+Rehabilitation Counselors are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

 Learn more about how you can thrive in this position